 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>AttentionMax - Latest Comments in Jim Lehrer: Renaissance of The News Gatekeeper</title><link>http://attentionmax.disqus.com/</link><description>Max Kalehoff On Marketing, Media &amp; The Edge…Plus Bonus Insights On Start-Up Culture &amp; Raising Kids. </description><language>en</language><lastBuildDate>Fri, 30 Jun 2006 13:24:56 -0000</lastBuildDate><item><title>Re: Jim Lehrer: Renaissance of The News Gatekeeper</title><link>http://www.attentionmax.com/blog/2006/06/jim_lehrer_renaissance_of_the_news_gatekeeper.php#comment-1745121</link><description>Max, I think you are both right on this one.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>AttentionMax - Latest Comments in Jim Lehrer: Renaissance of The News Gatekeeper</title><link>http://attentionmax.disqus.com/</link><description>Max Kalehoff on the hidden sides of marketing, technology and life.</description><atom:link href="https://attentionmax.disqus.com/jim_lehrer_renaissance_of_the_news_gatekeeper/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 30 Jun 2006 13:24:56 -0000</lastBuildDate><item><title>Re: Jim Lehrer: Renaissance of The News Gatekeeper</title><link>http://www.attentionmax.com/jim_lehrer_renaissance_of_the_news_gatekeeper#comment-1745121</link><description>&lt;p&gt;Max, I think you are both right on this one.
 I think you are right when you state that you will trust non-professional bloggers to be a gatekeeper to knowledge you are interested in staying in touch with.
-And I think Jim Lehrer is right when he says publications can gain back some of their standing by being a gatekeeper in the new medium. &lt;br&gt;&lt;br&gt;Brand and reach do make a difference.
+And I think Jim Lehrer is right when he says publications can gain back some of their standing by being a gatekeeper in the new medium.&lt;/p&gt;&lt;p&gt;Brand and reach do make a difference.
 And once old media embraces new media more, as they are increasingly doing so.
-I think those new entrants into the social media world will have an important impact because of their existing skills.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John Cass</dc:creator><pubDate>Fri, 30 Jun 2006 13:24:56 -0000</pubDate></item></channel></rss>
+I think those new entrants into the social media world will have an important impact because of their existing skills.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John Cass</dc:creator><pubDate>Fri, 30 Jun 2006 13:24:56 -0000</pubDate></item></channel></rss>